pylessard/python-can-isotp/doc/source/isotp/addressing.rst

 Mixed addressing (11 bits) is a mix of normal addressing and extended addressing.
 The payload prefix is called ``address_extension``

-When used in legislated 11-bits CAN, Mixed addressing behave like extended addressing with both source_address and target_address being defined by ``address_extension``
+When used in legislated 11-bits CAN, Mixed addressing behaves like extended addressing with both source_address and target_address being defined by ``address_extension``

 Condition to receive a message (discarded if not met):
  - Message arbitration ID must match receiver ``rxid``